Pandora: Documentation en: Data Presentation/Visualization

 1.2 Module graphs

 Module graphs represent data reported by specific modules.

-You may define in the visual configuration the interactive or static graphs.
-In the case of interactive graphs, by placing the mouse at some point on the backside of the graph, the specific data of that point will be shown.
+They may be interactive or static graphs (by placing the mouse at some point on the backside of the graph, the specific data of that point will be shown).

-In normal mode, it is possible to adjust the resolution of the graph to improve the display, as you can see in the following example image.
+In normal mode, it is possible to adjust the resolution of the graph to improve the display.
 The values between which the resolution can be configured are 1 (lowest) and 5 (highest).